viraj-nikam/canvas/readme.md

 ## Updates

-Canvas loosely follows [Semantic Versioning](https://semver.org/) and increments versions as `MAJOR.MINOR.PATCH` numbers
+Canvas follows [Semantic Versioning](https://semver.org) and increments versions as `MAJOR.MINOR.PATCH` numbers.
-- Major and minor versions _can contain breaking changes_, so follow the [upgrade guide](.github/UPGRADE.md) for a step-by-step breakdown
+- Major versions **will** contain breaking changes, so follow the [upgrade guide](.github/UPGRADE.md) for a step-by-step breakdown
-- Patch versions will remain backwards compatible, so you can safely update the package by following the steps below:
+- Minor and patch versions should **never** contain breaking changes, so you can safely update the package by following the steps below:

 You may update your Canvas installation using composer: